 Since the Authority's bonds are backed by state appropriations, the bond ratings are a direct reflection of the Commonwealth's triple-A rating from each of the three rating agencies.

 Future Impact to Financial Position

-The Authority anticipates issuing approximately \$225 million in bonds this fall.
-The issues will consist of a standard financing of approximately \$175 million to be sold in November 2005, and \$50 million in variable rate bonds to be sold in December 2005.
+The Authority anticipates issuing approximately \$228 million in bonds this fall.
+The issue will consist of a standard financing to be sold in November 2006.

 Financial Statements